-After writing about real estate in the tourist hotspots of San Juan Del Sur and Grenada, I was asked a few times about my thoughts on other cities in Nicaragua.
-Here’s my take on real estate as an investment in Managua and in Grand Pacifica after having spent a few days looking at the market there.
+After writing about real estate in the tourist hotspots of San Juan Del Sur and Granada, I was asked a few times about my thoughts on other cities in Nicaragua.
+Here’s my take on real estate investment in Managua and real estate investment in Gran Pacifica after having spent a few days looking at the market there.

 The real estate investment market in Managua, the capital city of Nicaragua

 Just over one million people live in Nicaragua’s capital city.
 It is the heart of business, politics, education and pretty much everything.
 Nicaragua is a rather centralized country, so most of the action takes place in Managua.